10 top tips to boost your chances of winning awards

 Think back to your school days.
 Before you sat exams you probably had it drummed into you to read the question carefully and then answer it.
 The same applies for awards.
 Carefully consider the criteria and questions you are being asked, then respond directly to both.

-That’s one of the reasons why you should never cut and paste your answers from a previous entry.
+It’s one of the reasons why you should never cut and paste your answers from a previous entry.
 As tempting as it might be to try and save some time, it’ll probably mean you don’t answer the specific question being posed.
 And, it’s just possible that a judge will remember your entry from last year.

 The judge’s view:

-Phil Billingham: “Having judged financial planner / financial adviser of the year type awards within the UK and abroad for something approaching 20 years, can confidently say that two things are absolutely crucial.
+Phil Billingham: “Having judged financial planner/financial adviser of the year type awards within the UK and abroad for something approaching 20 years, I can confidently say that two things are absolutely crucial.
 Firstly, ensure you clearly show you have understood any criteria or guidance.
 So, if the awards are slanted towards retirement planning, ensure that you address this.
 In short, read and answer the question.
 Secondly, ensure that it’s you who completes the entry.
 Entries compiled at a junior level, or, even worse, outsourced to PR firms, stand out a mile.”

 4. Don’t be late!